-September onwards in the autumn is best.
-We aim to arrange delivery or collection of earliest orders first from late November onwards so ordering in the autumn ensures supply.
-However we always supply a wide selection through the winter, but some popular varieties do sell out.
+August onwards in the summer or autumn is best.
+We aim to arrange delivery or collection of earliest orders first from late November onwards, so ordering in the autumn ensures supply.
+We always supply a wide selection through the winter, but some popular varieties do sell out.

 What size are the trees?

 They do vary.
 We supply mostly one year pre-grafted ‘maiden’ trees.
 Apples, Cherries & Pears depending on variety can be 90cm- 1.8m (3-6′) tall.
 Quinces usually about 1.8m (6′).
 Plums & damsons depeding on variety can be taller up to 2.4m (8′).
 When delivering taller trees we have to reduce them a little to fit in 1.8m (6′) long cartons.
 They will benefit from being reduced further after planting.

 I'm asked to select a rootstock when I'm ordering a tree.
 Any advice?